 All submitted abstracts will be sent for peer review by a panel of international experts.
 The scores will then be submitted to a reviewing committee.
 Note that decisions of the abstract review committee are final and cannot be appealed.

-- Corresponding authors will be notified of acceptance of their late-breaker sessions by 20 August.
+- Corresponding authors will be notified of acceptance of their late-breaker sessions by the end of August.

 - Abstracts that are not accepted cannot be reconsidered for review or presentation at the conference.